nabe33/zkVC/app/README.md

 # Age Verification ZKP System

-This system verifies that a user is at least 20 years old using zero-knowledge proofs, without revealing their exact birthdate.
+This system (directory) verifies that a user is at least 20 years old using ZKP, without revealing their exact birthdate.

+You don't have to use this directory.
+If you want to make a ZKP onchain using Verifier.sol, you can use  'ageVerifier.sol'.

 ## Components